flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 <p align="center"><img src="/assets/images/minecraftwater.jpg" width="500" /></p>

 ## Salutary lesson: The Getting Lost Adventure
-During a rare solo-playing session, my daughter decided to go exploring so she flew up really high - like, really really high - then went in a few different directions.
+During a rare solo-playing session, my daughter decided to go exploring so she flew up really high then went looking around in a few different directions.
 Next thing I know, she ran to me and in a small voice she spoke into my knees, “I can’t find my way home”.
 Turns out Minecraft is a big, wide world like any other — if you don’t take note of your surroundings, you can get lost.
 She had that real-world feeling of dislocation and panic.
-I didn't know how to help her, but got stuck into research and quickly found that it wasn't going to be an easy task to find the way back home.
+I had no clue how to help, but got stuck into research and quickly found that it wasn't going to be an easy task to find the way back home.

 At first I was thinking, this will be a good test of disappointment and fortitude.
-I started counseling her, "I'll try but you might have to rebuild from scratch."
+I started counseling her, "I'll try to find your home but you might have to rebuild from scratch."
 She was being pretty stoic about it.
 Meanwhile I'm devouring forum threads, going down Reddit rabbit holes and scrubbing through YouTube tutorials:
 "_What to do when you get lost in Minecraft_".

-🗺 They all start with "First thing to do before you get lost, is write down your coordinates".
+Everything I came across started with "Before you get lost, write down your coordinates".
 Ha! 🙃

 <p align="center"><img src="/assets/images/slackminecraft.png" /></p>

 ## Tips for finding home

+Should this happen to you, here is how we found home again.

 The basic idea is to die so you can respawn back to a recognizable point.
 Because we're in creative mode, you can't die.
 One tip was to dig straight down to kill yourself so that you’re forced to respawn.
 So I spent 5 minutes digging down.
-I went through the Nether and into the void.... but didn't die.
+I went through the [Nether](https://minecraft.wiki/w/The_Nether) and into the [Void](https://minecraft.wiki/w/Void).... but didn't die.
 Nuts!
 Now I really am stuck.
-I’m both lost _and_ I can't get out of the void.
+I’m both lost _and_ I can't get out of the Void.
 Hahaha.
 Okay.
 So.

-Then I got onto a hot tip which was to save and close, then set the world to **survival** mode - when you launch the world, because you're in the void, you instantly die and respawn back to your last bed.
+My rescue came from a hot tip which was to save and close then set the world to **survival** mode.
+When you launch the world, because you're in the Void, you instantly die and respawn back to your last bed.
 It worked!
 Huzzah.
-Then save and close again, switch back to creative mode and we're set.
+Then save and close again, switch back to **creative mode** and we're set.
 Still lost, but at least no longer in the void, and now near a bed so we can sleep the night away.

 So what do we do now - randomly fly around A WHOLE WORLD to find her build?
 That feels like hard work.
-More googling led me to the website [Chunkbase](https://www.chunkbase.com/) that shows you the map of the world for your seed—including the original spawn point.
-Cool!
+More googling led me to the website [Chunkbase](https://www.chunkbase.com/) that shows you the map of the world for your seed — cool!
 At least we can now work systematically.

 Next step: hand over to a more patient adult to do a grid search of surroundings.
-Quickly teach them the controls.
-Husband spends almost 20 minutes looking and at dusk on the first day, he spies the familiar glint of a giant glass mushroom, the horse enclosure, axolotls.
+My husband (a non-Minecrafter, but son of a Search & Rescue Police Officer) spent almost 20 minutes looking and at dusk on the first day, he spies the familiar glint of a giant glass mushroom, the horse enclosure, axolotls.
 Happy Days Mate!